yifeng17/Azure-AppServices-Diagnostics-Portal/README.md

 # Azure App Services Diagnostics Portal And Applens

-This is the repository for Azure App Service Diagnostics experience.
+This is the repository for Azure App Service diagnostics experience.

 ## Prerequisites
 - [Node 6.*](https://nodejs.org/en/download/)